 Welcome!
-If you’re reading this, you’re likely using the web-based version of CrankWheel.
+If you’re reading this, you’re likely using CrankWheel without our optional browser extension.

-- There are some user-interface differences, a few things you may be used to if you’ve used the extension-based version of CrankWheel before, that are slightly different in the web-based version.
+- There are some user-interface differences, a few things you may be used to if you’ve used the extension-based version of CrankWheel before, that are slightly different or less convenient when you have not installed our browser extension.
 For example, there is no button added to your browser window to launch CrankWheel (although you can add our bookmarklet for a simpler type of button).

-- Our “cropping hints” mechanism (used by some advanced customers) does not work in the web-based version.
+- Our “cropping hints” mechanism (used by some advanced customers) is not enabled without our browser extension.

 - When clicking on “Open CrankWheel Control Panel” there might be a prompt saying pop-ups were blocked for the site.
 You need to allow pop-ups from our site.